 zero-length on the new disk.

-cp handles resource forks just fine,
+cp handles resource forks just fine, so

-so I massaged the output of
+I massaged the output of

-find into a quick shell script, and
+find into a quick shell script, and all was

 Side note: I have way too many fonts, and that’s not even counting the old shovelware CDs that came with CorelDRAW! back in the day (including the early one they got their asses sued off over).